hhschede/machine_learning/project_1/ReadMe.md

 ./data folder:
 	This folder contains the data used in this code.
 There is a train and test set, both of which are in CSV files.
 The training set contains labelled samples while the test set does not.

+./figures folder:
+	This folder contains the figures found in the report

+./grid_search folder
+	This folder contains the results of the grid search for the three different models (based on jet group, explained within the report).
+The results are within .npy files (numpy arrays)

 ./implementations folder:
 	In this folder you find all the methods used in the code.
 - helpers.py : Contaisn basic functions